-Telecommunications Department at Kazakh National Technical University, lack of interest from enterprises and bureaucracy are the main reasons for poor linkage between university and industry.
+Commercialization offices are created as a unit in research organizations, and report directly to the Director or the Rector.
+And during the early stages, they receive assistance from the Regional Support Centres of commercialization.
+Innovation can be stimulated by linking the centre of commercialization, universities, businesses and other stakeholders of the innovation environment.
+According to Prof. Isembergenov Malik Turegalievich Head of Radio Engineering, Electronics and Telecommunications Department at Kazakh National Technical University, lack of interest from enterprises and bureaucracy are the main reasons for poor linkage between university and industry.
 He argues, enterprises can hugely benefit and gain competitive strength by introduction of power electronics in the production cycle.
-On the other hand, it is also argued that research institutes do not know the needs of industry for which these enterprises are willing to pay for.
+On the other hand, there were some interviewees arguing that research institutes do not know the needs of industry for which these enterprises are willing to pay for.
 This stems from the fact that there is no organized way of implementation of scientific results in the national economy.
 In the light of all this input we believe that the linkage can be strengthened through surveys in order to identify supply and demand in STI.
 Thus, the centre of commercialization creates an information pool for all participants in the innovation process and their innovative competencies.
 By this way, knowledge producers and industry can be aware of each other's demand.